 The Shoah Memorial pays tribute to Rabbi Daniel Farhi, who died in Nice on the night of Sunday 22 to Monday 23 August.

-Great figure of the Jewish community in France, he had co-founded the Liberal Jewish Movement of France (MJLF) in 1977.
+Great figure of the Jewish community in France, he co-founded the Mouvement juif libéral de France (

-In 1991, this activist of the first hour with the Sons and Daughters and Serge and Beate Klarsfeld had initiated the reading of the names of the Jews deported from France on the occasion of Yom Hashoah.
-The ceremony took place on the site of the Vel d'Hiv and since 2006 at the Shoah Memorial.
+In 1991, this early activist with the Sons and Daughters and Serge and Beate Klarsfeld initiated the reading of the names of Jewish deportees from France on the occasion of

-Daniel Farhi was born in Paris on November 18, 1941.
-His parents were born in Izmir in Turkey and had immigrated to France in 1922 and 1932.
+Daniel Farhi was born in Paris on 18 November 1941, his parents were born in Izmir, Turkey and immigrated to France in 1922 and 1932.

 He has three sisters and one brother: two sisters were born before the war; he and his younger sister during the war, his brother after the war.

-During the war, he is hidden with his young sister Françoise with a Protestant family from Besançon, Georges and Juliette Allenbach, recognized Righteous among the nations in 1990, where they remain until 1945.
+During the war, he was hidden with his younger sister Françoise with a Protestant family from Besançon, Georges and Juliette Allenbach, recognized as Righteous among the nations in 1990, where they remained until 1945.

-He did his rabbinical studies from 1959 to 1966 in Paris and Jerusalem.
+He studied rabbinical studies from 1959 to 1966 in Paris and Jerusalem.
 He was ordained rabbi in February 1966.
 From 1975, he joined Beate and Serge Klarsfeld in their fight for the trial of Nazi criminals and demonstrated notably in Cologne against the impunity of Kurt Lischka, where he was arrested and briefly incarcerated.
-He has since participated by their side in many actions and ceremonies.
+He has since participated alongside them in many actions and ceremonies.

-Rabbi Daniel Farhi was made a knight in the National Order of Merit in 1988 and an officer of the Legion of Honour in 2015.
+Rabbi Daniel Farhi was made a knight in the National Order of Merit in 1988 and an officer of the Legion of Honor in 2015.

 The Shoah Memorial salutes his memory and offers its condolences to his wife and three children.